| Starting

 of Ne+ so the plasma column is (mostly) electrically neutral and

-I verified that there are regions in the plasma column that have
+experiments I verified that there are regions in the plasma column that have

 plasma tube amplifier that works something like a vacuum tube amplifier.

-By January 2008 I decided I had enough information
+In 2008 I decided I had enough information to start buying and building equipment

 Vacuum Pumps

-range.
 To get that you need an oil filled diffusion pump backed

 (in series with) a good roughing pump and a liquid nitrogen (or